transdigiware/blockchain/howto/ibp-v2-apis.md

 ```
 {:codeblock}

 You can leave the other fields blank.
-After completing this file, you can pass this file as the `config` field to the request body of the `Create an ordering service` or `Create a peer` API.
+After you complete this file, you can pass this file as the `config` field to the request body of the `Create an ordering service` or `Create a peer` API.

 ### Importing an admin identity into the {{site.data.keyword.blockchainfull_notm}} Platform console
 {: #ibp-v2-apis-admin-console}